 - Screen Fade-In

-- Last but not least: the exit, while we keep it easy.
-We don’t need a transfer command here (as we are already on the Space Map), just call our Common Event again.
-I recommend to fade-out and fade-in the screen.
+For the Exit we do almost the same.
+We can leave out the Transfer command as we are already on the Space Map.
 Eventually, you should think about a counter to let the player escape the dungeon after he found the exit x times.

 Using this plugin to generate dungeons is a tricky exercise.
 However, it provides great power to design good-looking maps.
 When steps are unclear, feel free to look into my demo project.